ErickJMenezes/phasm/README.md

 A PHP to WebAssembly WAT compiler.

 This is for demonstration purposes only.
 Only a small subset of php is supported.
-Also, there are no optimizations.

 ## Example